koenbeuk/onthedrift/content/posts/scenario-tests/index.md

 ![VS2019 Test explorer output](vscapture1.png "VS2019 Test explorer output")

 What happened here?
-We expressed a scenario that essentially creates an empty stack, pushes an item and then pushes a second item.
+We expressed a scenario that essentially creates an empty stack, pushes an item, and then pushes a second item.
 Along the way we were able to add assertions to test the scenario as it was at that stage.
 If you looked closely you would have seen that we actually manipulated our stack and Popped an item in one of our Tests.
 This however did not affect the subsequent tests in our scenario since it was encapsulated within that test.
 How did that work?

 `ScenarioTests` uses a source generator that generates XUnit test methods for each invocation of `Assert` or `Theory` on the ScenarioContext that got passed in as an argument.
 That test method is then configured to run our Scenario while ending as soon as it hits a conclusion for that particular test.
-In case of our `Starts with a size of 0` test.
+In the case of our `Starts with a size of 0` test.
 It would end the scenario right after it was able to assert that the stack started with a size of 0.

 Even if we were to throw an exception right in the middle of this Scenario, tests running before that exception will still pass.
-Because of this logic, we can even manipulate our Scenario within one of our test methods as demonstrated by our Pop call in one of our tests and stil have confidence that the manipulation does not affect subsequent tests.
+Because of this logic, we can even manipulate our Scenario within one of our test methods as demonstrated by our Pop call in one of our tests and still have confidence that the manipulation does not affect subsequent tests.

 This is all great but what about dealing with Theories.
 A Theory in XUnit is something that I'd like to describe as something that should be true for at least the input that I've tested it against.
 Let's say we wanted to continue our scenario and make sure that we can push many items onto our stack while still having the count go up accordingly, we can do just that: